FAU-LS12-RC/chipspp/README.md

 $ make
 ```

-Then, change back to the root folder, then to the backend folder which is the second part of the compiler toolchain.
+Then, change back to the root folder, then to the backend folder, which is the second part of the compiler toolchain.
 ```bash
 $ cd ../..
 $ cd toolchain/backend